Real Sukuna in history and mythology

-A man found a wooden box when he was at demolishing work of an old temple in Iwate prefecture.
+A man found a wooden box when he was at demolishing the work of an old temple in Iwate prefecture.
 He asked a temple master about the box, and he replied “NEVER OPEN THAT”.

-As he told them, one died from a heart attack, one was housed at a mental disease hospital, and the other three collapsed with high fever.
+As he told them, one died from a heart attack, one was housed at a mental disease hospital, and the other three collapsed with a high fever.
 The poster himself got heavily injured because he got his instep penetrated by an iron nail.

 He managed to find the temple master’s son and learned what that mummy was.
 According to him, the mummy was developed by a religious cult.
 The cult trapped some deformed human in a closed room until they starved to death.
 And the last survivor was made into a mummy.